Yashu-Simform/Python/README.md

             -   It is used to raise any error at any particular state. `generator.throw(type, value=None, traceback=None)`
         -   generator_obj.close():
             -   Raises a GeneratorExit exception inside the generator.
+            -   We can close generator wihout even prime it.

 ### Garbage collection
 -   Python has a support for inbuilt garbage collection using reference counter and cyclic garbage collector